PlayPratz/Scorecard/README.md

 ### 🤾 Player <a name = "player"/>

 A player is needed to play any sport.
 Players in cricket take up the role of a batter, bowler and fielder.
-Since players contribute in more than one ways, tying together their statistics provides a handy way of representing a player's career performance.
+Since players contribute in more than one way, tying together their statistics provides a handy way of representing a player's career performance.

+As it stands, you can create as many players as you like but deleting a player is not possible.
+This is because if a player has been part of even a single match, deleting that player is not possible, as the match cannot have a non-existent player.

 TODO: This section will be expanded.